AquaticEcoDynamics/Peel_ARC/README.md

 ---

 ## Contents:
+Contained within this repository is the data and model files for supporting the linkage program, catalogued into groups of:

-- [Data](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Data): data collected during the linkage program in order to facilitate the project
+- [Data](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Data): contains data collected during the linkage program in order to facilitate the project
-- [Models](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Models): model files used in this project for the catchment and estuary models
+- [Models](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Models): contains model files used in this project for the catchment and estuary models
-- [Images](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Images): images used in this repository for supporting the README files
+- [Images](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Images): contains images used in this repository for supporting the README files

 ---